C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 * **Reading code as cultural text** does not require programming expertise—you can analyze naming conventions, comments, documentation practices, and embedded cultural references without being able to write or execute code yourself.
 * **Understanding what code does** benefits from basic familiarity with programming concepts—not expertise, but enough literacy to recognize structures, follow logic, and understand why certain choices were made.
-* **Evaluating code's technical quality or reconstructing functionality** requires genuine programming knowledge—a level beyond what this lesson addresses.
+* **Evaluating code's technical quality or reconstructing functionality** requires genuine programming knowledge — a level beyond what this lesson addresses.

 This lesson focuses primarily on the first level while acknowledging that deeper engagement benefits from the second.

-#### Source Criticism and Born-Digital Heritage

-Historians trained in source criticism will recognize familiar questions when approaching code: Who created this?
+### 2.a Defining a Roadmap for Source Code Criticism - 30 minutes

+Source code has emerged as a valuable resource for humanities research, particularly in critical code studies, digital history, and science and technology studies since the early 2000s (see relevant references below).
+The focus is currently on "the extra-functional significance of computer source code" (Marino 2020): what code means beyond what it does.
+Current researches treat programming languages as forms of creative writing, examine the cultural assumptions embedded in algorithms, and investigate how software development practices reflect broader social and political contexts.
+These works reveal how seemingly neutral technical decisions actually reflect cultural biases, political assumptions, and aesthetic preferences.
+By examining code as a form of cultural expression, scholars can explore questions about power, identity, and creativity in digital environments.

+Every type of historical source, from medieval charters to nineteenth-century newspapers to twentieth-century film, requires adapted methods of analysis suited to its specific material and communicative properties.
+Code is no different: it demands approaches attentive to its particular characteristics.
+The historian's fundamental questions endure: Who created this?
 When?
 For what purpose?
 Has it been altered?
 Can we trust it?
 How did it reach us?
 These questions remain essential when working with code, just as they are for manuscripts, photographs, or oral testimonies.

-Source code has emerged as a valuable resource for humanities research, particularly in critical code studies, digital history, and science and technology studies.
-Pioneer work in this field began in the early 2000s (Mackenzie 2006; [Manovich 2001](https://dss-edit.com/plu/Manovich-Lev_The_Language_of_the_New_Media.pdf); [Fuller 2008](https://monoskop.org/images/a/a1/Fuller_Matthew_ed_Software_Studies_A_Lexicon.pdf)), with notable contributions along the way ([Coleman 2018](https://thesai.org/Publications/ViewPaper?Volume=9&Issue=9&Code=ijacsa&SerialNo=2); [Cox and McLean 2012](https://direct.mit.edu/books/monograph/3964/Speaking-CodeCoding-as-Aesthetic-and-Political); Berry 2016; [Rushkoff 2010](https://books.google.lu/books?id=e2YCuxBjkq0C); [Hayles 2005](https://press.uchicago.edu/ucp/books/book/chicago/M/bo3622698.html)).
-The 2020 publication of the [Manifesto for Critical Code Studies](https://direct.mit.edu/books/monograph/4627/Critical-Code-Studies) by Mark Marino, enriched with detailed case studies, further developed the exploration of code as cultural expression.

-As Marino argues, we must attend to "the extra-functional significance of computer source code": what code means beyond what it does.
-These initiatives treat programming languages as forms of creative writing, examine the cultural assumptions embedded in algorithms, and investigate how software development practices reflect broader social and political contexts.
-These works reveal how seemingly neutral technical decisions actually reflect cultural biases, political assumptions, and aesthetic preferences.
-By examining code as a form of cultural expression, scholars can explore questions about power, identity, and creativity in digital environments.

-Every type of historical source, from medieval charters to nineteenth-century newspapers to twentieth-century film, requires adapted methods of analysis suited to its specific material and communicative properties.
-Code is no different: it demands approaches attentive to its particular characteristics.
-The historian's fundamental questions endure; what changes is where we find answers and what new questions the source itself raises.
+What changes is where we find answers and what new questions the source itself raises.

-#### Specificities of Source Code as Historical Source

 Understanding source code as a specific kind of born-digital source helps us approach it with appropriate analytical tools.

 **Self-documenting artifacts:** Code often contains its own contextual information.
 Comments may explain the programmer's intentions, name the author, or record the date of creation.
 When code is preserved through platforms like GitHub or other version control systems, the artifact includes not just the code itself but commit messages, branch histories, contributor identities, and timestamps.
 The "source" becomes intertwined with its documentary apparatus.
 This intertwining can be analytically productive.
 Traditional historians often lament the loss of context: who wrote this manuscript?
 Under what circumstances?
 With some code, particularly from the era of collaborative software development, contextual information may be preserved *within* the artifact itself.
 Version control systems and comment histories can provide contextual density that paper archives rarely offer.